- March 6, 2019

 • A broad diversity statement prompt enables applicants to write about uncommon experiences and other traits that don’t satisfy the narrower definition of diversity articulated above

 Although not all applicants write diversity statements, most of our clients do.
 Most people have some characteristic or life experience that allows them to show admissions committees how they would contribute to the diversity of perspective, experience, and strengths of the law school community.
+Please click here to learn more about how to write an awesome diversity statement.

 In general, applicants write addenda to address parts of their profile that may be disadvantageous or may require further clarification.
 The three most common addendum topics are: